AdrianLThomas/www/content/blog/2021-10-04/marking-a-smart-tv-dumber.md

-The TV now has no in/outbound traffic, but it can still talk to the local network to serve up media.
+The TV now has no in/outbound internet traffic, but it can still talk to the local network to serve up media.
 Perfect!